philadams-zz/philadams.net/src/quotes.md

 > Well begun is half done. _Aristotle_

 -
+> A modern stoic knows that the surest way to discipline passion is to
+> discipline time; decide what you want or ought to do during the day, then
+> always do it at exactly the same moment every day, and passion will give you
+> no trouble. _W.H.
+Auden_

+-
 > The truth is like a lion.
 You don't have to defend it.
 Let it loose.
 > It will defend itself. _St.
 Augustine_